How to Clean Hiking Boots Like a Pro (5 Easy Steps and Tips)

 Dip your hiking boots into the water and use a shoe brush to gently give them a good scrub.
 Once your boots are clean, dampen a fresh cloth and wipe again, to remove any leftover soap residue.

 3. For leather hiking boots: Rinse your boots under lukewarm water.
 Use a special leather boot cleaner and rub it around the boot with a soft cloth.
 After cleaning the entire boot, use a damp sponge to remove any remaining leather cleaner from the boot.
-My cleaning and maintaining process for leather hiking boots are slightly different, so please check our guide.

 4. After your hiking boots are clean, re-waterproof your footwear.
 Complete this step while your hiking boots are still wet.
 For synthetic hiking boots, use a waterproofing spray.
 For leather hiking boots, steer clear of those and use a waterproofing wax instead.